 IFRS 9 Financial Instruments addresses the recognition of financial assets and liabilities.
 Categories exempt from application according to IFRS 9 include holdings in subsidiaries, associated companies and joint ventures, leases, rights under employment contracts, treasury shares, financial instruments as described in IFRS 2, and rights and responsibilities within IFRS 15 except for the rights in IFRS 15 where an impairment requirement according to IFRS 9 applies.
 All financial instruments, including derivatives, are recognized as a financial asset or financial liability in the statement of financial position when the entity becomes a party to the contractual provisions of the instrument.
 A regular way purchase or sale of a financial asset is recognized in and derecognized from the statement of financial position using trade date accounting.
-A financial asset is derecognized from the statement of financial position when the contractual rights to cash flows from the financial asset expire or when the entity transfers the contractual rights to receive cash flows from the financial instruments.
-A financial liability is derecognized from the statement of financial obligation to pay cash flows to one or more recipients.
+A financial asset is derecognized from the statement of financial rights to cash flows from the financial asset expire or when the entity transfers the contractual rights to receive cash flows from the financial asset or retains the contractual rights to receive cash flows, but assumes a contractual obligation to pay cash flows to one or more recipients.
 A financial liability is derecognized from the statement of financial position only when the contractual obligation is fulliled, cancelled or expires.

 Presentation of financial assets is based on the entity's business model and the contractual cash flows of the asset.
 A financial asset is measured at amortized cost if the asset is held within the framework of a business model the objective of which is to hold financial assets in order to collect contractual cash flows, and the cash flows on specified dates are solely payments of principal and interest on the principal amount outstanding.
+A financial asset is measured at fair value through other comprehensive income if the asset is held according to a business model the objective of which can be achieved both by collecting contractual cash flows and selling financial assets, and the cash flows are solely payments of principal amount outstanding.
 A financial asset is measured at fair value through other comprehensive income if the asset is held according to a business model the objective of which can be achieved both by collecting contractual cash flows and selling financial assets, and the cash flows are solely payments of principal and interest on the principal amount outstanding.
-A financial asset is measured at fair value through other comprehensive.
-A financial asset is measured at fair value through other comprehensive income if the asset is held according to a business model the objective of which can be achieved both by collecting contractual cash flows and selling financial assets, and the cash flows are solely payments of principal and interest on the principal amount outstanding.
-A financial asset is measured at fair value through other comprehensive income.
+A financial asset is measured at fair value through other comprehensive income is measured at fair value though profit or loss if it is not measured at amortized cost or at fair value through other comprehensive income.